hikkyu/advanced-css-component-stylus/README.md

-# Advanced SASS Component
+# Advanced CSS Component (Stylus)
-An elegant way to write sandbox SASS component.
+An elegant way to write sandbox Stylus component.
-Compile only what you need, and offer a possibility to skin.
+Compile only what you need, and offer a possibility to skin it.

 ## Installation

-    bower install advanced-sass-component --save
+    npm i advanced-css-component-stylus --save-dev

-## The sass component concept
+## The css component concept
 Imagine two similar components like this

 ```css